 - Only courses that have been completed at a regionally or nationally accredited postsecondary institution or evaluated for credit recommendation through a recognized recommendation service third Party (like the American Council on Education [ACE]) will be considered for Transfer of Credit.
-(The national or regional accrediting organization must be recognized by the US Department of Education [USDE].) - Applicants must have transcripts of courses completed at other institutions that show a passing grade (C or above) for the course(s) the student wishes to transfer. - Applicants must complete a Request Form for Transfer of Previously Earned Credits and pay a \$20 Course Audit Fee before credit transfer will be reviewed. - 4.
+(The national or regional accrediting organization must be recognized by the US Department of Education [USDE].) - 2.
+Anyone enrolling at the NFI may request credit for a previous relevant education or training.
+This credit, if any, would be determined with a written skills test and/or

+- practical examination. - 3.
+Applicants must have transcripts of courses completed at other institutions that show a passing grade (C or above) for the course(s) the student wishes to transfer. - 4.
+Applicants must complete a Request Form for Transfer of Previously Earned Credits and pay a \$20 Course Audit Fee before credit transfer will be reviewed. - 5.
 Applicants must include a copy of course descriptions (including clock hour requirements) from the institution's catalog of the transferring school from the year attended.
-For example, if a student began an institution in 1997, then Nashville Film Institute would require the course descriptions from the 1997 Catalog. - Although credits may be approved, credits will not actually be granted and documented on the student's transcript until the student has taken at least 200 clock hours at Nashville Film Institute and paid the required fees.

-- o Prior to Transfer of Credit Review: \$20 Course Audit Fee (non-refundable). - After approval of credits: \$10 per clock hour transferred. - At least 50% of credits earned in the Cinema Production Program must have been earned through coursework completed at Nashville Film Institute.
+For example, if a student began an institution in 1997, then Nashville Film Institute would require the course descriptions from the 1997 Catalog. - 6.
+Although credits may be approved, credits will not actually be granted and documented on the student's transcript until the student has taken at least 200 clock hours at Nashville Film Institute and paid the required fees. - oPrior to Transfer of Credit Review: \$20 Course Audit Fee (non-refundable). - oAfter approval of credits: \$10 per clock hour transferred. - 7.
+At least 50% of credits earned in the Cinema Production Program must have been earned through coursework completed at Nashville Film Institute.